Isolation & Contracts

 assert mock.timeout == expected

 Organize conftest.py hierarchically to match package structure.
 Root-level fixtures handle global interceptors; subdirectory fixtures manage domain-specific patches.
 Document patch boundaries clearly in docstrings to prevent accidental overrides.
 This architectural approach transforms patching from a tactical workaround into a scalable testing infrastructure.
+The hierarchy itself is covered in the pytest track's guide to managing conftest hierarchies.

 Anti-PatternConsequenceRemediation